gacetta/notes/hoisting.md

 ## HOISTING VARIABLES
 ---
 ### ASSIGNMENT

-The sequence of assigning a value to a variable is first declaration and then initialization:
+The sequence of assigning a value to a variable is first _declaration_ and then _initialization_:

 _declaration_ --> _initialization / assignment_ --> _usage_